datajerk/ctf-write-ups/dicectf2022/babyrop/README.md

 create(0, 0x100, cyclic(0x100))
 ```

-The above code will allocate 10 `safe_string` structures on the heap.
+The above code will:

+* Allocate 10 `safe_string` structures on the heap.
 Each pointing to a `0x80` byte string (also allocated on the heap).
-The pointers to the structs are in the BSS.
+* `free` all 10, however leaving the pointer array `data_storage` unchanged.
+* Create another allocation at index 0 with a `0x100` byte string of cyclic garbage.
+Existing pointers (`data_storage` in the BSS segment) from the first loop will pointing at some of our garbage.

 > Details on this code is in the Exploit section below, for now, just go with it...